nimicent/watson-beat/initial_setup.md

 Directions were found [here](http://sourabhbajaj.com/mac-setup/Homebrew/README.html), as listed below

-1. ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+1. `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-2. One thing we need to do is tell the system to use programs installed by Hombrew (in /usr/local/bin) rather than the OS default if it exists.
-We do this by adding /usr/local/bin to your $PATH environment variable:
+2. "One thing we need to do is tell the system to use programs installed by Hombrew (in /usr/local/bin) rather than the OS default if it exists.
+We do this by adding /usr/local/bin to your $PATH environment variable":

+`echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.bash_profile`

+3.

 Add the following line to the bottom of the  ~/.profile file